wolfvictorOSI/Edge-Data-Store-Docs/V1/Administration/ManagementTools_1-0.md

 ## EdgeCmd utility

 The EdgeCmd utility enables EDS and adapter configuration on both Linux and Windows operating systems.
-For more information on using the EdgeCmd utility, see [EdgeCmd utility](xref:Installedgecmd1-0).
+For more information on using the EdgeCmd utility, see the [EdgeCmd utility help](xref:https://osisoft.github.io/Edgecmd-Docs/V1.1/).

 ## REST tools